Weighted Erd\H{o}s-Kac Theorems via Computing Moments: Introduction

 The celebrated Erd\H{o}s--Kac theorem, first proved by Erd\H{o}s and Kac \cite{EK} in 1940, states that if $\omega(n)$ denotes the number of distinct prime divisors of a positive integer $n$, then

 for any given $V\in\R$, where

 is the cumulative distribution function of the standard Gaussian distribution.
-This statistical result is a direct upgrade to an earlier theorem of Hardy and Ramanujan on the \emph{normal order} of $\omega(n)$ (see \cite{HR} and \cite[Theorem 431]{HW}), which asserts that given any $\epsilon>0$, the inequality $|\omega(n)-\log\log n|<\epsilon\log\log n$ holds for all but $o(x)$ values of $n\leq x$.
-In fact, Erd\H{o}s and Kac proved in the same paper a more general result in which the function $\omega(n)$ can be replaced by any strongly additive function $f$ that is bounded on primes and has an unbounded ``variance" $\sum_{p\leq x}f(p)^2/p$.
-Recall that an arithmetic function $f\colon\N\to\C$ is said to be \emph{additive} if $f(mn)=f(m)+f(n)$ for all positive integers $m,n\in \N$ with $\gcd(m,n)=1$.
-It is called \emph{strongly additive} if it also satisfies the condition that $f(p^{\nu})=f(p)$ for all prime powers $p^{\nu}$.
+This statistical result is a direct upgrade of an earlier theorem of Hardy and Ramanujan on the \emph{normal order} of $\omega$ (see \cite{HR} and \cite[Theorem 431]{HW}), which asserts that given any $\epsilon>0$, the inequality $|\omega(n)-\log\log n|<\epsilon\log\log n$ holds for all but $o(x)$ values of $n\leq x$.
+In fact, Erd\H{o}s and Kac proved in the same paper a more general result in which the function $\omega$ is replaced by any strongly additive function $f$ that is bounded on primes and admits an unbounded ``variance" $\sum_{p\leq x}f(p)^2/p$.
+Recall that an arithmetic function $f\colon\N\to\C$ is \emph{additive} if $f(mn)=f(m)+f(n)$ for all positive integers $m,n\in \N$ with $\gcd(m,n)=1$, and it is \emph{strongly additive} if it also satisfies $f(p^{\nu})=f(p)$ for all prime powers $p^{\nu}$.
 Thus, strongly additive functions are completely determined by their values at primes, which makes them a particularly nice subclass of additive functions.
-Analogously, it can be shown that (\ref{S1Equ1}) remains true if one replaces $\omega(n)$ by its cousin $\Omega(n)$, which denotes the total number of prime factors of $n$, counting multiplicity.
-Indeed, this follows from the fact that
+In fact, it can be shown that (\ref{S1Equ1}) also holds for $\Omega(n)$ in place of $\omega(n)$, where $\Omega(n)$ denotes the total number of prime factors of $n$, counting multiplicity, by exploiting the fact that $\omega$ and its cousin $\Omega$ do not differ very much on average:

-In particular, given any $\epsilon>0$ the number of positive integers $n\le x$ such that $\Omega(n)-\omega(n)>\epsilon\sqrt{\log\log n}$ is $O(x/(\epsilon\sqrt{\log\log x}))$, which is sufficient for deducing from the Erd\H{o}s--Kac theorem that (\ref{S1Equ1}) also holds with $\Omega(n)$ in place of $\omega(n)$.
-The original proof of the Erd\H{o}s--Kac theorem used a combination of the central limit theorem and Brun's sieve and is quite complicated.
-Later, LeVeque \cite[Theorem 1]{LeVeque} introduced some modifications to this proof and obtained a quantitative version of (\ref{S1Equ1}) with a rate of convergence given by $O(\log\log\log x/\sqrt{\log\log x})$.
-A different proof, which is also quite involved, makes use of an asymptotic formula of Selberg \cite{Sel} for $\pi_k(x)$ uniformly in the range $k\le \log\log x+V\sqrt{\log\log x}$ to estimate the number of natural numbers $n\le x$ with $\omega(n)\le\log\log x+V\sqrt{\log\log x}$, where $\pi_k(x)$ counts the number of natural numbers $n\le x$ with $\omega(n)=k$.
-A related approach was given by R\'{e}nyi and Tur\'{a}n \cite{RT}, who actually proved the stronger result, conjectured by LeVeque \cite{LeVeque}, that